immunant/c2rust/docs/README-developers.md

 # Building with system LLVM libraries

-The quickest way to build the C2Rust transpiler is with LLVM and clang system libraries (LLVM 6 and 7 are currently supported).
+The quickest way to build the C2Rust transpiler is with LLVM and clang system libraries (LLVM/clang >= 7 are currently supported).
 If you have `libLLVM.so` and the `libclang` libraries (`libclangAST.a`, `libclangTooling.a`, etc. or their shared variants) installed, you can build the transpiler with:

     $ cd c2rust-transpile
     $ cargo build